jumpsuit/jumpstate/README.md

 const store = createStore(
   combineReducers(reducers),
-  // Just be sure to apply the Jumpstate Middlware :) applyMiddlware(
+  // Just be sure to apply the Jumpstate Middleware :) applyMiddleware(
     CreateJumpstateMiddleware()
   )
 )